illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 ## Learning Objectives

-*   Learn How Inodes are Represented in the Kernel
+*   Learn how inodes are represented in the kernel
-*   How to write commands like ls and cat.
+*   How to write commands like `ls` and `cat`
-*   Traversing through singly indirected blocks.
+*   Traverse through singly indirected blocks

 ## Overview

-Your friendly neighborhood 241 course staff asked themselves, what's the best way to learn filesystems?
-Write One!
+Your friendly neighborhood 241 course staff asked themselves, _"What's the best way to learn filesystems?"_ Write one!

-In this lab, you will be implementing two utilites: `ls` and `cat` on the filesystem level.
-Normally, these commands call system calls to do work for them, but now they are going under the hood.
-You will be exploring how metadata is stored in the inode and how data is stored in the datablocks.
+In this lab, you will be implementing two utilites, `ls` and `cat`, on the filesystem level.
+Normally, these commands make system calls to do work for them, but now they are going under the hood.
+You will be exploring how metadata is stored in the inode and how data is stored in the data blocks.

-## minixy-fs
+## minixfs

-Although EXT2 is very good filesystem, it had some constraints that made it difficult to turn it into a file filesystem.
+Although ext2 is good filesystem, it had some constraints that made it difficult to turn it into a file filesystem.
 Your TAs took a predecessor of the file system (the [Minix Filesystem](https://en.wikipedia.org/wiki/MINIX_file_system)) and edited it to make it a good in file filesystem.
 As such, you will have to learn our filesystem in addition; ours is simpler though!

 ## Superblock

 {% highlight c %}

 typedef struct {
 	uint64_t size;
 	uint64_t inode_count;
 	uint64_t dblock_count;
 	char data_map[0];
 } superblock;

 {% endhighlight %}

-The superblock is a block that all file systems have, it stores information like the size, the number of inodes, data blocks, and whether those datablocks are being used or not.
-Remember from class that inodes stop being used when their hard links reach zero, but data blocks need some kind of bitmap or sentinel to tell if they are being used. `data_map` is a variable sized array that holds this information **You don't need to worry about these abstractions, they are taken care of for you**.
+The superblock is a block that all file systems have.
+It stores information like the size of the filesystem, the number of inodes and data blocks, and whether those data blocks are being used.
+Remember from class that inodes become free when their hard link count reaches zero, but data blocks need some kind of bitmap or sentinel to tell if they are being used. `data_map` is a variable-sized array that holds this information. **You don't need to worry about these abstractions, they are taken care of for you**.

 ## Inodes